 - Create professional messages and clearly identify yourself - to reduce the chances of getting filtered it is in your best interest to create professional and legible messages.
 Lengthy, exaggerated, and aggressive language should be avoided.
 Identify your business to remind the recipient who you are and that he gave his consent to receive your message.

 - Avoid shortened links – if you must include a website link it is better to have one linking to a relevant page on your site.
-Do try to keep the link short side but avoid shortened URLs as these disguise your actual address and make increase its potential to get your message marked as SPAM.
-Try to have only one link in a message if possible.
+Do try to keep the link short but avoid shortened URLs as these may increase the potential to get your message marked as SPAM.
+Try to have only one link per message, if possible.

 United States Specifics

-Generally speaking U.S. carriers use sophisticated filtering systems that examine content as well as volume and frequency of messages originating from a particular phone number.
+Generally speaking, U.S. carriers use sophisticated filtering systems that examine content as well as the volume and frequency of messages originating from a particular phone number.
 Content is examined for repetitiveness and possible spam.

-Carriers do no accept requests to remove filtering, however most will remove a blocked number from their filtering list after it has stopped sending flagged message for a while.
+Carriers do not accept requests to remove filtering, however most will remove a blocked number from their filtering list after it has stopped sending flagged messages for a while.
 You will need to change the content or the sending patterns of your legitimate messages if they have been blocked.